 For example, what if you’re caught in a white lie?

 Insurance companies are notorious for their surveillance tactics.
+They do not hesitate to use any means to assist them in offering you lower compensation.
 The videos may show that you can’t do your job as stated, but if they also show you dancing at your brother’s wedding, it will cast a pale light on your credibility and that could impact the amount of compensation on offer.